a-b-street/abstreet/docs/design/traffic_sim.md

 And of course, whatever acceleration the driver picks gets clamped by their physical limits.
-Other than these constraints, let's assume every driver will want to go as fast as possible and isn't trying to drive smoothly or hyper-mile.
+Other than these constraints, let's assume every driver will want to go as fast as possible and isn't trying to drive smoothly or in a fuel-efficient manner.
 Not realistic, but makes our lives easier.
 So if each of these three constraints gives an acceleration, we have to pick the smallest one to be safe.
 Rule 1 says hit the gas and go 5m/s^2, but rule 2 says we can safely go 2m/s^2 and not hit the next car and rule 3 actually says wait, we need to hit the brakes and go -1m/s^2 right now.
 Have to go with rule 3.

 ### Some math